-- (a) Any athletic training modality, massage or rubdown performed by an aAdult on a mMinor aAthlete at a facility under the jurisdiction of US Club Soccer or a training or competition venue is prohibited unless such adult is a licensed massage therapist. - (b) Any athletic training modality, massage or rubdown performed at a facility under the jurisdiction of US Club Soccer or a training or competition venue by a licensed professional must be conducted in openobservable and interruptible locations.
-Any massage of a mMinor aAthlete must be done with at least one other adult present and must never be done with only the mMinor aAthlete and licensed massage therapist in the room.
+- (a) Any athletic training modality, massage or rubdown performed by an Adult on a Minor Athlete at a facility under the jurisdiction of US Club Soccer or a training or competition venue is prohibited unless such adult is a licensed massage therapist. - (b) Any athletic training modality, massage or rubdown performed at a facility under the jurisdiction of US Club Soccer or a training or competition venue by a licensed professional must be observable and interruptible.
+Any massage of a Minor Athlete must be done with at least one other adult present and must never be done with only the Minor Athlete and licensed massage therapist in the room. - (c) Even if a coach is a licensed massage therapist, the coach shall not perform a rubdown or massage of an athlete under any circumstances. - 2.
+Written consent.
+Written consent by a legal guardian be obtained at least annually before providing any athletic training modality, massage or rubdown on a Minor Athlete.
+Parents must be permitted to be in the room as an observer.

-- (c) Even if a coach is a licensed massage therapist, the coach shall not perform a rubdown or massage of an athlete under any circumstances. - Written consent.
-It is recommended that wWritten consent by a legal guardian be provided obtained at least annually before providing eachany athletic training modality. massage or rubdown on a mMinor aAthlete.
-Parents must be permitted to be in the room as an observer. - 3.
-Recommendations. - (a) Parent training.
+- (a) Parent training.
 Parents/guardians should receive the U.S. Center for SafeSport education and training on child abuse prevention before providing consent for their Minor Athlete to receive an athletic training modality, massage or rubdown. - (b) The provider should narrate the steps in the athletic training modality, massage or rubdown before taking them, seeking assent of the Minor Athlete throughout the process.

-C. LOCKER ROOMS, REST ROOMS AND CHANGING AREAS:
+C. LOCKER ROOMS AND CHANGING AREAS:

-- Use of recording devices.
+Use of recording devices.
 Use of any device's (including a cell phone's) recording capabilities, including voice recording, still cameras, and video cameras in locker rooms, rest rooms, changing areas, or similar spaces at a facility under the jurisdiction of US Club Soccer is prohibited.
-Exceptions may be made for media and championship celebrations, provided that: parent/legal guardian consent has been obtained; such exceptions are approved by US Club Soccer or the applicable US Club Soccer mMember oOrganization or US Club Soccer; everyone is fully clothed; and two or more adultsAdult Participants are present. - 2.
-Undress.
-Under no circumstances shall an unrelated adult at a facility under US Club Soccer's jurisdiction be undressed (disrobed or partial or full nudity where private body parts are exposed) in front of minor athletes.
+Exceptions may be made for media and championship celebrations, provided that: parent/legal guardian consent has been obtained; such exceptions are approved by the applicable Member Organization or US Club Soccer; everyone is fully clothed; and two or more Adult Participants are present.

-3.2.
-Isolated one-on-one interactions.
+2. Isolated one-on-one interactions.